 Hence, hypocapnic bronchoconstriction or bronchospasm is the law of physiology, while CO2 is a most powerful natural bronchodilator.

-Nasal nitric oxide is a natural bronchodilator if you are a nose breather
+The nasal nitric oxide is another natural bronchodilator if you are a nose breather

 Buteyko KP, An Instruction for VBN Therapy for Bronchial Asthma, Angina Pectoris, High Blood Pressure and Obliterating Endarteritis: Preprint. - Novosibirsk, 1964.